AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/08/page02.md

      ![](../images/n48c27.png)

 ### Task 6: Exporting Capabilities

+In this task, you will explore the export options available for deploying your trained model to different platforms such as TensorFlow, CoreML, and ONNX—though no export action is required.

 1. Once everything is done with testing the model with new images, let’s take a look at the export functionality.
 To do so, we’ll click on the **Export** button seen below.